nablarch/nablarch-document/en/application_framework/application_framework/web_service/rest/application_design.rst

 Form class
   Class to map the value (HTTP body) sent from the client (browser, external system, smartphone application, etc.).
-  A class that holds the value to be mapped to the value (response body) that responds to the client.

   The form class that holds the value submitted by the client has annotations to validate the value and correlation validation logic.